10 Facts About Cosmetic Dentistry

 Whitening Goes the Extra Mile

-The vast majority of experienced cosmetic Dentists will agree that the use of a Dental Whitening will improve the aesthetic outcome for almost every cosmetic case so, be sure to ask the Dentist if they use Dental Whitener and if the answer is yes then ask what type of Whiteners they use and for what procedures.
+The vast majority of experienced cosmetic Dentists will agree that the use of a Dental Whitening will improve the aesthetic outcome for almost every cosmetic case, so be sure to ask the Dentist if they use a Dental Whitener, and if the answer is yes, then ask what type of whitener they use and for what procedures.

 Technology is Impressive, But It’s Not the Only Thing